Incorrect characters or fonts in print output?

 With ThinPrint you can use the modern font management with universal font IDs (UFIs):

-- Create the following registry value – either on the ThinPrint Client machine (with the print mode Driver Free Printing) or on the central print server (with the V-Layer print mode):
+DisableUFIs– either on the ThinPrint Client machine (with the print mode Driver Free Printing) or on the central print server (with the V-Layer print mode) in:

 - Finally, restart the ThinPrint Client or the print spooler respectively.